segmentio/segment-docs/src/engage/audiences/sql-traits.md

 ### Do SQL Traits support arrays?

-It is not possible to pull in an array object with SQL Traits, only strings and numeric traits are supported.
-Arrays can instead be cast as a comma-separated string - if you were to use this later while building an audience, you would then be able to check whether the array contains a certain value by using the “contains” operator, but the value would be sent to any connected destinations as a string.
+No, SQL Traits supports string and numeric data types.
+You can cast arrays as a comma-separated string.
+In this case, if you used this trait to build an audience, you could check if the array contains a certain value with the "contains" operator, but the value is sent to any connected destinations as a string.

 ## Troubleshooting